Bhutanese art: Products

 Handmade paper known as deysho is in popular usage in Bhutan and it is durable and insect resistant.
-The basic material used is the bark of the Daphne plant.
+The basic material used is the bark of the Daphne genus of shrubs.
 This paper is used for printing religious texts; traditional books are printed on this paper.
 It is also used for packaging gifts.
 Apart from handmade paper, paper factories in Bhutan also produce ornamental art paper with designs of flower petals, and leaves, and other materials.
 For use on special occasions, vegetable dyed paper is also made.